Network Protocols: From Specification to Practice

 +-+-+-+-+-

 Type=8 for Echo Request, Type=0 for Echo Reply.
-Your job is to translate this ASCII diagram into a C struct, fill it correctly, compute the checksum per RFC 1071, and send it via sendto() on a raw socket (SOCK_RAW, IPPROTO_ICMP).
+Build a struct that matches this layout, compute checksum per RFC 1071, and send via sendto() on a raw socket (SOCK_RAW, IPPROTO_ICMP).

 Learning milestones: